Disneyland Paris: Transport

 A large railway station, Marne-la-Vallée–Chessy, is located between the theme parks and Disney Village.
 It opened on 1 April 1992 and is notably served by regional express line RER A which provides a direct connection with the centre of Paris and for further connections, direct to Paris-Gare-de-Lyon.

 The railway station is also served by long-distance high-speed TGV and Ouigo trains offering direct services to many cities across France.
-There are also Thalys services to both Brussels and Amsterdam.
+There are also Eurostar (formerly: Thalys) services to both Brussels and Amsterdam.

 Eurostar services were introduced between Disneyland Paris and London St Pancras International in 1996.
 These were suspended on 7 June 2023, though Eurostar announced they may be reinstated the following year.
 Customers can still travel from St Pancras to the resort by changing trains at Lille Europe.
-The suspension has been caused by the financial collapse of Eurostar during the COVID-19 pandemic, and further complications with post-Brexit border controls although Eurostar intends to revisits options the following year.
+The suspension follows a re-prioritisation of Eurostar routes following the COVID-19 pandemic, and further complications with post-Brexit border controls.
+As of 2025, Virgin Trains' plans for cross-channel services in the 2030s included stops at Disneyland Paris.

 Free Disney shuttle buses provide transport to all Disney hotels and Les Villages Nature Paris (except Disney Davy Crockett Ranch) and Associated Hotels.
 They are accessed from the Disneyland bus station.